Samsung/Universum/doc/configuring.rst

     configs = Configuration([dict(name="Build", command=["build.sh"])])

-This configuration file uses a :class:`Configuration` class from the :mod:`universum.configuration_support` module and describes exactly one build step.
+This configuration file uses a :class:`Configuration` class from the :mod:`universum.configuration_support` module and describes exactly one `build step`_.

 .. note::

-    Creating a :class:`Configuration` instance takes a list of dictionaries as an argument, where every new list member describes a new build step.
+    Creating a :class:`Configuration` instance takes a list of dictionaries as an argument, where every new list member describes a new `build step`_.

-* The :mod:`universum.configuration_support` module provides several functions to be used by project configuration files
+* The :mod:`universum.configuration_support` module provides several helpful functions to be used by project configuration files.
 * The `Universum` expects project configuration file to define global variable with name `configs`.
-This variable defines all project configurations to be used in a build.
+  This variable defines all build steps to be performed during a single `Universum` run.

-The minimal project configuration file example defines just one project configuration with the following parameters:
+This exact configuration file defines a project configuration that consists of one step with the following parameters:

 #. **name** is a string `"Build"`
 #. **command** is a list with a string item `"build.sh"`

-Both `name` and `command`, however, can be missing.
-A build configuration without a name will still have a step number;
-a build configuration without issued command will do nothing, but will still appear in log and have a step number.

 .. note::

     Command line is a list with (so far) one string item, not just a string.
     Command name and all the following arguments must be passed as a list of separate strings.
-    See `List of configurations`_ for more details.
+    See `command` key :ref:`detailed description <keys>` for more details.

 Execution directory